antonmalko/ibextor/README.md

 + Columns are automatically assigned appropriate names and data types
-+ Columns not containing useful info are automatically deleted (e.g. the column indicating whether the answer to a question was correct will contain only `NULL` if the correct answer was not specified inthe Ibex script)
++ Columns not containing useful info are automatically deleted (e.g. the column indicating whether the answer to a question was correct will contain only `NULL` if the correct answer was not specified in the Ibex script)
 + Controllers adding multiple lines to the data file (e.g. "DashedSentence") are "unrolled", so that all the info from an experimental item is contained in a single `data.frame`